crookrtk/anarksVR/anarksVR/README.md

 ---
 ## Credits
-`TheNexusAvenger` - *NexusVR*
+`TheNexusAvenger` - *NexusVR, saucekid*

-## License
+## License (This is just an archive of sauceVR if something happens.

-sauceVR is available under the MIT license.
+anarksVR is available under the MIT license.
 See [LICENSE](https://github.com/saucekid/sauceVR/blob/main/LICENSE) for more details.